-Back in the dressing room, Ed “Strangler” Lewis thanked JJ Maguire’s grandfather for saving his life and offered compensation, but the former WWI field surgeon refused many enticing rewards of substantial monetary value.
+In the dressing room, Ed “Strangler” Lewis thanked JJ Maguire’s grandfather for saving his life and offered compensation.
+Still, the former WWI field surgeon refused many enticing rewards of substantial monetary value.
 Instead, he accepted lifetime ringside seats for himself and his son whenever Lewis was in town.

 A Foray Into Wrestling Music

 JJ Maguire acquired an affinity for music at an early age and became proficient in various instruments.
-He pursued his dream by playing in local bands, which later led him to become a member of The Gentrys, where future wrestling manager Jimmy Hart served as vocalist.
+He pursued his dream by playing in local bands, which later led him to join The Gentrys, where future wrestling manager Jimmy Hart served as vocalist.

 “This guy was super popular with the colored people.
 They loved and surrounded him wherever he went,” recalled JJ Maguire.

-“Jimmy [Hart] never took his eyes off the ring; he was absorbing and dissecting everything.
-I’d talk to him, and he’d barely acknowledge me!
+“Jimmy [Hart] never took his eyes off the ring; he absorbed and dissected everything.
+I’d talk to him, and he’d barely acknowledged me!
 Little did we know that we were both looking at our future.”